lijiazheng99/CCR/README.md

 # CCR
+CCR stands for Creative Charming Romantic
 This is the readme file for CCR group
-We have three teammates
+We have three members

-Li Jiazheng
+Jiazheng Li;
-Lorand Neculae
+Lorand Neculae;
-Zhang Jiwei
+Jiwei Zhang.